kvabapo/ci-cd/setup_rf-docker.md

-# Web Automation: How to setup Python + Selenium+ Robot Framework + Docker + Zalenium
+# Web Automation: How to setup Python + Selenium + Robot Framework + Docker + Zalenium

 ## Setup Robot Framework on Mac or Linux